 What are technical skills?

-Technical skills are qualities acquired by using and gaining expertise in performing physical or digital tasks.
+Technical skills, also known as hard skills, are qualities acquired by using and gaining expertise in performing physical or digital tasks.
 There are many different kinds of technical skills.
 Traditionally, people working in mathematics, computer science, mechanics and information technology have used many technical skills.
 Today, however, many more industries rely on employees with technical knowledge.
 For example, retail and foodservice workers often need to know how to use point-of-sale (POS) software.

 Some specific examples of technical skills might include: